saucelabs/elemental-next/frontend/docs/updated-tips/63-right-click/java.md

 + Assert that the text from the alert is what we expect
 + Close the browser

-## Outro
+## Summary

 To learn more about context menus, you can read [this write-up from the Tree House blog](http://blog.teamtreehouse.com/building-html5-context-menus).
-And for more thorough examples on working with keyboard keys and JavaScript alerts in your Selenium tests, check out tips [61](/tips/61-keyboard-keys) and [51](/tips/51-javascript-alerts).

-Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip!
-Want me to cover more tips in Java or other programming languages?
-Send me a pull request for an existing tip and I will!
-All code examples are open source and available [here](http://github.com/tourdedave/elemental-selenium-tips).
+Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip.

 Happy Testing!

+## About The Author

+Dave Haeffner is the original writer of Elemental Selenium -- a free, once weekly Selenium tip newsletter that's read by thousands of testing professionals.
+He also created and maintains the-internet (an open-source web app that's perfect for writing automated tests against).

+Dave has helped numerous companies successfully implement automated acceptance testing; including The Motley Fool, ManTech International, Sittercity, and Animoto.
+He is also an active member of the Selenium project and has spoken at numerous conferences and meetups around the world about automated acceptance testing.